 Common Causes of Tooth Decay

 - Not enough fluoride: We get fluoride from water, toothpaste, and other sources.
 Your saliva and that fluoride help enamel repair itself.
-So, if you suffer from having a dry mouth or are not getting enough fluoride, that could lead to tooth decay
+If you suffer from having a dry mouth or are not getting enough fluoride, that could lead to tooth decay.

 Visiting your dentist for a filling is one of the most effective ways of treating tooth decay.
 In doing so, your dentist is stopping tooth decay from developing into a more significant issue.
 Here are some warning signs that your tooth is developing decay: